 Because of lavender's sedative and calming properties, it works to improve sleep and treat insomnia.
 It is one of the most well known and appreciated benefits of lavender so if you suffer from restless nights, inability to sleep or wake up often during the night, then adding lavender to your life can help you to have a full night's sleep.
 It increases the percentage of deep or slow-wave sleep helping you to feel more refreshed and energetic the next morning.

 Lavender has long been used as a digestive aid.
-It improves the motility of intestinal tract, allowing food to pass through more readily.
+It improves the flexibility of the intestinal tract, allowing food to pass through more readily.
 Gastric juice production, including bile, is increased which improves digestion and nutrient absorption.
-Colic, vomiting, and flatulence can all be helped by using this herb.
-An interesting benefit is that Lavender gently inhibits the growth of pathogens, but it doesn't harm beneficial bacteria.
-How it distinguishes between harmful and beneficial bacteria is a still a mystery.
+Colic, vomiting, and flatulence can all be helped by using this plant.

 As a digestive aid, lavender can be taken as a tea.

-If you suffer from hair loss or any other condition that affects the quality of your hair, lavander is your fragrant herbal friend.
+For anyone suffering from hair loss or any other condition that affects the quality of hair, lavender is a fragrant herbal friend.
 You can add the tincture to your hair mask or shampoo, or make a strong tea and rinse out your hair with it.
-It works wonders for the shine, strength and growth of your hair as well as treating dandruff.
+It works wonders for the shine, strength, and growth of your hair as well as treating dandruff.

 If you are one of the millions of people struggling with tension or migraine headaches, lavender may just be the natural remedy you’ve been looking for.
 It relieves tension and relaxes your body and muscles - make a warm cup of tea and inhale the smell before you drink it, or rub a few drops of the tincture to your temples.